edg-l/mangadex-rs/README.md

 ## Tests

-Tests that require making calls to the api are ignored by default, to run them you need to setup a .env file likes this:
+Tests that require making calls to the api while authed are ignored by default, to run them you need to setup a .env file likes this:

 ```bash
 TEST_MANGADEX_USERNAME="username"